tengfei-emory/scBatch/README.md

 correctedmatrix <-scBatchCpp(c=exp,d=correctedD,w=diag(n),m=5,max=1200,tol=1e-10,step=0.0001,derif=scBatch::derif,verbose=T)

 ```
-We recommend scBatchCpp function, which is an RcppArmadillo implementation of the scBatch function in the package.

 # References
 Fei, Teng, et al. "Mitigating the adverse impact of batch effects in sample pattern detection", Bioinformatics 34(15):2634–2641.
 (2018).